-Focal point for Rights of Rivers and other Water Bodies in EAY Board
+The focal point for Water Bodies and International Governance in EAY Board

 Noémie is one intriguing chameleon, being French and Canadian with Spanish roots.
 She recently graduated with a Master’s Degree in International Public Law and Political Sciences, specializing in International Relations.

 For 3 years, Noémie volunteered in WASH and Human Rights projects in Ghana, Zimbabwe, and the Dominican Republic.
 She has extensive knowledge of how the climate crisis is affecting the natural world, particularly from the perspective of water-related issues coupled with gender inequalities, peace, biodiversity, migration, and more.
 With this experience abroad, Noémie is now an Earth Charter Young Leader, a member of the Environmental Peacebuilding Association, and a Strategic partnerships Facilitator at the World Youth Parliament for Water.

 In her spare time, she explores the mountains with her horse.
 Her dream is that all sacred rivers and lakes around the world are legally protected entities with their inherent rights recognized in human systems of law.

 JULIA GILVAD RASMUSSEN